 Published in The West Australian - Your Health Checks

-The WA-founded group has been supporting community health for more than 55 years and has over 60 locations across WA which offer a range of health services including vaccinations and health checks to identify health risks and improve health outcomes of patients.
+“With over 60 locations across the state including metro, regional north-west and south-west communities, the Pharmacy 777 Group provides a wide range of health services including medication management, vaccinations and health checks to identify health risks and improve health outcomes for patients.

-“At the end of your appointment, you’ll receive instant results and an assessment of your risk of developing type 2 diabetes and cardiovascular disease over the next 5 years.
-We work together with your GP for continuity of care, resulting in optimal health outcomes.”
+Patients receive instant results at the end of the appointment and an assessment of the risk of developing type 2 diabetes and cardiovascular disease over the next 5 years.